Canterbury-Bankstown Bulldogs: Canterbury League Club

 The Canterbury League Club is the licensed club of the Canterbury-Bankstown Bulldogs.
 Canterbury League Club first opened its doors for trade in September 1956 to service the needs of the football club and local community.
 The Salvation Army Hall became the first venue of the Canterbury League Club.
 Sixty people would fill the venue on a busy night.

 In the first two years of trade the club was outgrowing itself and in 1960 the Club moved its premises to Bridge St which allowed the League Club to grow as well as cater for patron parking.

-During the 1990s Canterbury managed one of the most successful league clubs in NSW and was quickly becoming known as one of the most progressive leisure facilities in Australia.
-With trade booming and patronage at an all-time high, the Club extended its trading to 24-hour trading.

 In 2000, the Board had approved major renovations.
-The renovations started in 2000 and in 2002 the Banyan Brasserie, Dynasty Restaurant, new foyer, level 1 and health club were opened to the public.
+The renovations started in 2000 and in 2002 the Brasserie, Restaurant, new foyer, level 1 and health club were opened to the public.

 The club also amalgamated with Lakemba Services Memorial Club (2008) & Belfield RSL (2013).

-Canterbury League Club has since become one of Sydney's premier hospitality destinations with 5-star amenities including three restaurants, two coffee shops, multiple bars and entertainment lounges and a 24-hour health club.
+Canterbury League Club has amenities including three restaurants, two coffee shops, multiple bars and entertainment lounges and a 24-hour health club.